Suzuki Guitar Information

 4. Suzuki Guitar Book and CD, Volume 1

 I highly recommend buying these materials before the parent education class.
-If you choose to wait I will get them for you.
+I usually have a few extra copies on hand and can generally provide them to you following your child's initial interview.
 High Strung Stringed Instruments usually has a few copies of Nurtured by Love and Ability Development from Age Zero, as well as the Guitar book and CD.
 For the Sprunger book I would go to Amazon or Shar Music.
-You may also want to purchase the first four Suzuki Guitar CDs instead of just volume 1.

 What is the difference between Suzuki and traditional lessons?